NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/testing enhancements/What All the PHUZZ Is About. A Coverage-guided Fuzzer for Finding Vulnerabilities in PHP Web Applications.md

 Project:
   - SLR
 ---
+This work focuses on fuzzing user-supplied input (HTTP headers, cookies, query, body parameters), to PHP functions that result in a vulnerability.
+SQLIA, RCE, path traversal, XXE, XSS are covered.
+An instrumentation of the PHP interpreter is proposed
 ## Context

 To this day, PHP is the server-side language that drives *over 75% of the websites.* Automated [[security testing]] tools promise to facilitate the discovery of vulnerabilities.